 Before managers go into any conversation involving heightened emotions, it’s important they prepare.
 Your managers should play the conversation in their heads ahead of time to help them predict how employees might react and how to best approach the situation.
 This exercise also helps identify moments in difficult conversations where redirection might be needed to move past those emotions and focus on facts.

 At the beginning of a difficult conversation, it’s important to explain the context.
-This is not a time for the managers to be vague.
+This isn’t a time for the managers to be vague.
 They need to be direct and respectful, outlining points that can be seen with an objective eye and steering clear of heightened emotions.

 A difficult conversations training will teach managers that listening is a leader’s strongest ally.
 Staying open to what the other person has to say allows managers to process with their employees on their level.

-Having difficult conversations is not about who is right or who is wrong.
+Having difficult conversations isn’t about who’s right or who’s wrong.
 Heading down that path will get managers nowhere fast.
 To build trust and move the conversation in the direction it needs to go, leaders will need to leave their competitive nature and pride at the door.

 Difficult Conversations Training for Managers with KnowledgeCity

 According to the result of several studies, when a staff member was the higher-ranking employee in a challenging dialogue, they were more likely to be happy about the results.
 More than 75% felt satisfied with the outcome of a conversation with a direct report, compared to 46% feeling somewhat or completely satisfied with the results of a discussion with a supervisor.